The discovery of three pulsars in the globular cluster M15 with the FAST

-The observation of M15 with FAST started in October 2018.
-Those observations were done with the L-band 19-beam receiver which covers a frequency range of 1 to 1.5 GHz with 4096 channels, corresponding to a channel width of 0.122 MHz.
-All of the observational data were {\sc psrfits} files in pulsar search mode and only the data from the central beam were used in this study.
-The beam size of the receiver is $\sim 3 \text{ }$ arcminutes.
-The core radius and half-light radius of M15 is 0.14 and 1.00 arcminute, respectively \citep{harris-1996}.
-Thus, the central beam would be enough to cover the area where we would expect to detect signals from pulsars.
+With the aim of finding new pulsars, we started observing M15 with FAST in October 2018.
+During the following six years, a total of 18 observations were performed, all with the L-band 19-beam receiver which covers a frequency range of 1 to 1.5 GHz with 4096 channels, corresponding to a channel width of 0.122 MHz.
+All of the observational data were {\sc psrfits} files in pulsar search mode and only data from the central beam were used in this study.
+The beamwidth is about 3$'$ at 1.4 GHz \citep{pzc-24newpulsars}.
+The core radius and half-light radius of M15 are $0.14'$ and $1.00'$, respectively \citep{harris-1996}.
+Thus, the central beam would be enough to cover the area where we would expect to detect signals from the majority of pulsars.

-Aiming at finding new pulsars, during the six years from 2018 to 2023, a total of 18 observations were performed.
-Most of the observation were made with the {\sc Tracking} mode, while only one observation was made with the {\sc Snapshot} mode in order to cover the whole area of the GC.
+Most of the observations of M15 were made with the {\sc Tracking} mode of FAST where a single position is continuously tracked with the central beam of the 19-beam receiver for the full duration of the observation.
+One of the observations (on 2022.01.02) was conducted in the {\sc Snapshot} mode where a grid of four adjacent pointings, each of 30\,minutes, is done to uniformly cover a wider region of diameter $\gtrsim 30'$.
+For this epoch only a single pointing from the {\sc Snapshot} covering the cluster core was analysed.
+All of the FAST data up to January 31, 2023 has been released\footnote{\url{https://fast.bao.ac.cn/cms/article/275/}}.